markuswissinger/ducktestpy/doc/doc.rst

         pass

-Mocks are also the perfect opportunity to create type hints for abstract base classes.
+Mocks allow to create type hints for any class.
+Also for abstract base classes.

 iterable collections